Ghana Airports Company Limited: Projects

 The GACL constructed Terminal 3 at the KIA in March 2016; it was completed in June 2018 and was opened to the public after 3 months.

 It was claimed that about US$350 million was spent on the building of Terminal 3 and other projects at KIA.
 The construction of a new runway at the Tamale Airport also was claimed to have cost about US$130 million.
 Also, about US$25 million was used for the building of a new airport at Ho in the Volta Region of Ghana.

-Airport City Accra is an urban development centered around Kotoka International Airport.
+Airport City Accra is an urban development centered around Accra International Airport.
 The development is promoted by Ghana Airports Company Limited on the principle that airports have ceased to be mere terminals, but rather economic growth outlets to promote trade and generate employment.

 Controversies

 It was alleged that the Government of Ghana, through the Ministry of Aviation, planned to hand over the company to a Turkish investor.
 The workers of GACL embarked on a demonstration to show their disapproval of privatization of the company.

 The GACL clarified that travelers who did not pay for the COVID-19 test would be handed to state security officials.
 They made this statement after it was alleged that some people were treated badly in a video that was circulating on social media.

-In over two years, the Ghana Airports Company Limited (GACL) accrued a total revenue exceeding $6.4 million which represent 6.8% from the operations conducted by Frontiers Healthcare Services at Kotoka International Airport (KIA) for COVID-19 testing.
+In over two years, the Ghana Airports Company Limited (GACL) accrued a total revenue exceeding $6.4 million which represent 6.8% from the operations conducted by Frontiers Healthcare Services at Accra International Airport (KIA) for COVID-19 testing.